d12frosted/elpa-mirror/stable-melpa/git-commit-readme.txt

   M-n      Replace the buffer contents with the next message from
            the message ring, after storing the current content.

-Some support for pseudo headers as used in some projects is provided by these commands:

-  C-c C-s  Insert a Signed-off-by header.
-  C-c C-a  Insert a Acked-by header.
-  C-c C-m  Insert a Modified-by header.
-  C-c C-t  Insert a Tested-by header.
-  C-c C-r  Insert a Reviewed-by header.
-  C-c C-o  Insert a Cc header.
-  C-c C-p  Insert a Reported-by header.
+Support for inserting Git trailers (as described in the manpage git-interpret-trailers(1)) is available.

-  C-c C-i  Insert a Suggested-by header.
+  C-c C-i  Insert a trailer selected from a transient menu.

 When Git requests a commit message from the user, it does so by having her edit a file which initially contains some comments,